Optimal learning with Bernstein Online Aggregation: Optimality of the BOA procedure in a stochastic environment

-\end{thm} \begin{proof} We prove the result by integrating the result of Theorem \ref{th:cr} with respect to any deterministic $\pi$ and noticing that, as $\eta_{j,t}=\eta$ is constant, $ \log (\eta_{j,1}/\eta_{j,n})=0.$ \end{proof} Similarly, we can extend Theorems \ref{th:ml} and \ref{th:regadE}.
-Below we provide the extension of the adaptive case of Theorem \ref{th:regadEt} as the proof is more involved; the boundedness condition \eqref{eq:bc} is no longer satisfied for any $1\le t\le n+1$ and Theorem \ref{th:cr} does not apply directly.
-We have \begin{thm} Under the hypothesis of Theorem \ref{th:regadEt}, the cumulative risk of the adaptive BOA procedure satisfies with probability $1-e^{-x}$, $x>0$, where $B_{n,E}= \log(1+2^{-1}\log(n)+\log(E)+c\log(2) )$ for all $n\ge 1$.\end{thm} \begin{proof} As the boundedness condition \eqref{eq:bc} is not satisfied for all $1\le t\le n+1$, we cannot apply directly the result of Theorem \ref{th:cr}.
-However, one can adapt the proof of the Theorem \ref{th:cr} as we adapted the proof of Theorem \ref{th:regadE} for proving Theorem \ref{th:regadEt}.
-Let us denote $\mathcal T_j$ the set of indices such that $E_{j,t}< E_{j,t+1}$.
-For $t\in \mathcal T_j$ possibly $\eta_{j,t}{\ell_{j,t+1}}> 1/2$ and the recursive argument for supermartingales do not apply directly.
-But as $-\eta_{j,t}(\ell_{j,t+1}-\E_{t-1}[\ell_{j,t+1}])\le \eta_{j,t}E_{j,t+1}$ we apply instead
+\end{thm} \begin{proof} We prove the result by integrating the result of Theorem \ref{th:cr} with respect to any deterministic $\pi$ and noticing that, as the learning rates $\eta_{j,t}=\eta$ are constant in the BOA procedure described in figure \ref{fig:1}, $ \log (\eta_{j,1}/\eta_{j,n})=0.$ \end{proof} The main advantage of the new stochastic conversion compared with the one of \cite{gaillard:stoltz:vanerven:2014} is that the empirical second order bound of of the stochastic conversion is similar to the one of the regret bound.
+We can extend Theorem \ref{th:regad}; as the boundedness condition \eqref{eq:bc} is no longer satisfied for any $1\le t\le n+1$, Theorem \ref{th:cr} does not apply directly.
+We still have \begin{thm} Under the hypothesis of Theorem \ref{th:regad}, the cumulative predictive risk of the adaptive BOA procedure described in Figure \ref{fig:2} satisfies with probability $1-e^{-x}$, $x>0$,